bcallaway11/ptetools/README.md

 estimates of group-time average treatment effects, *ATT(g,t)*, based on a difference in differences identification strategy.
-The following example demonstrates that it is easy to compute group-time average treatment effects using difference in differences using the `pte` package. \[*Note:* This is definitely not the recommended way of doing this as there is very little error handling, etc. here, but it is rather a proof of concept.
+The following example demonstrates that it is easy to compute group-time average treatment effects using difference in differences using the `ptetools` package. \[*Note:* This is definitely not the recommended way of doing this as there is very little error handling, etc. here, but it is rather a proof of concept.
 You should use the `did` package for this case.\]